agheen/SummonerSearch/README.md

 README for summonersearch.py

-download the folder containing summonerseach.py, champions.py, and filler.py.
+download the folder containing summonerseach.py

 summonerseach: program that search users ranking, wins, losses, and in-game status.
 	how to run summonerseach.py: